 - In the field, always listen to your PH.
 There are times when he may need you to act quickly for your own safety, the reason for which you may not realise at the time.

 - By all means listen to your tracker too but refer and defer to your PH before taking any action.
 Some trackers may get quite excited on the final stalk and urge the hunter to 'shoot, shoot' but not realise the hunter may not be seeing the right animal, for example.

 - When out stalking, talk minimally and quietly and avoid waving your arms around.

 - Stay close and behind your PH when following up a wounded animal.
 Don't go wandering off or get too close to the tracker, thereby obliterating spoor.

 - Use discretion when 'using the bathroom' in the bush.
 Going in full view of your hunt team, a few feet from the vehicle and not using a spade is not ideal, to say the least.
-Check for ants and thorns when picking your spot and don't forget the loo paper.
+Check for insects, snakes and thorns when picking your spot and don't forget the loo paper.

 - Put the lid back on the cool box after getting something out.